zanminkian/git-validator/README.md

 ## Quick Start

-Run this command in your project directory to lint & format code.
+Run this command in your project directory to lint code.

 ```sh
 npx git-validator